Our affidavit services

 Affidavits are similar to statutory declarations.
 However, affidavits are only used in court proceedings, whilst statutory declarations have a more general use.

-When you need an affidavit
+When do I need an affidavit?

 Affidavits are only used in certain circumstances such as divorce proceedings, debt cases or property matters.
 Other examples can be to verify your address, claim an inheritance and to record business earnings.